 Student Tennessee Education Association (STEA) - The Student Tennessee Education Association helps prepare the education major to assume the role of a teacher and make a smooth transition from the campus to the classroom.
 This pre-professional organization gives students a "voice in education" by working in conjunction with local, state, and national associations.
 STEA provides personal growth through community service projects and professional growth through leadership and teamwork opportunities.
 STEA helps prepare teachers for the challenges of the 21st Century classroom.
-Contact faculty advisors Mitzi Neeley (F121, ext.
-3350), or Lisa Poole (A217, ext.
-3486) for more information.
+Contact advisors Mitzi Neeley (F121, ext.
+3350), Lisa Poole (F119, ext.
+3486), and Tammy Whitehead (A216, ext.
+3457) for more information.